Tarjei Sandvik Moe: Career

 Tarjei Sandvik Moe portrayed Isak Valtersen in the Norwegian teen drama series Skam (2015-2017), appearing in all four seasons of the series, but receiving prominence as the main character in the third season.
 The season, as well as his character, received widespread acclaim for showing homosexual love without resorting to stereotypical presentations of storylines or personalities, and caused the series to become a global phenomenon, with international viewers following the series through unofficial translations on social media.

 For his portrayal of the character, Sandvik Moe was nominated for "Best Actor" at the 2017 Gullruten awards, an annual Norwegian awards ceremony for the country's TV industry.
 Although he lost in that category, he nevertheless won two other major awards; the "Audience Award", shared along with co-star Henrik Holm, and "TV Moment of the Year", for the final scene in the penultimate episode of the third season.
 At the awards ceremony, the two men also made headlines in Norway for a spontaneous kiss on live television during a "kiss cam" moment, despite the fact that the event was not coordinated with the actors beforehand.
 The producer of the awards ceremony did not intend to force the actors to kiss, planning instead of making the award hosts humorously say that "we've seen it before" and make the camera pan out.
 Sandvik Moe and Holm told Norwegian press afterwards that they did not expect it, but described the scenario as "we're used to it", with reference to kissing as a frequently requested activity between them at parties they'd both attended in the past.

 Sandvik Moe also appeared at Oslo Pride on 1 July 2017, with Skam co-star Carl Martin Eggesbø and producer Marianne Furevold-Boland, to accept the "Fryd" award for persons or organizations that break the norms in gender and sexuality in a positive manner.
-In February 2018, Moe, together with Iman Meskini, another co-star from the series, were invited to the Royal Palace for dinner, and had the opportunity meeting the Duke and Duchess of Cambridge, Prince William and Duchess Kate.
-Prince William and Duchess Kate visited the school where Skam was filmed, where they discussed the impact of the TV show for people around the world with more members of the series' cast.
+In February 2018, Moe, together with Iman Meskini, another co-star from the series, were invited to the Royal Palace for dinner, and had the opportunity meeting the Duke and Duchess of Cambridge, Prince William and Catherine, Duchess of Cambridge.
+Prince William and Catherine visited the school where Skam was filmed, where they discussed the impact of the TV show for people around the world with more members of the series' cast.

 In June 2017, Sandvik Moe was announced as playing the character Doody in a Norwegian theater adaptation of Grease, which premiered in January 2018.
 The following month, he landed a role in the 2018 feature film An Affair, an erotic thriller centering on a teacher having an affair with a student.
 Also in August, Moe was the presenter for the Best Actress award at Norway's annual film awards, Amandaprisen, and was presenter of the announcement of nominees for the 2017 Nordic Council Film Prize.